chimichangaz/pawpals/README.md

-# PawPals
+PawPals is a mobile application designed for pet owners who want a dedicated space to connect, share, and build local communities around their pets.
+The app combines the functionality of a social platform with tools for real-world interaction.
+Users can create profiles, upload and share pictures, post updates, and engage with others through comments and discussions.
+In addition to the content-sharing features, PawPals supports the organization of local meetups, allowing pet owners to discover nearby events and connect with like-minded individuals.

-PawPals – A mobile app for pet owners to share posts, upload pictures, and connect with other pet lovers through local meetups and community features.
-Built with React Native and Firebase.
-Integrates Google Gemini 2.5 Flash for chatbot responses and also suggesting recommendations.
+The project is built using React Native for a cross-platform mobile experience and Firebase as the backend for authentication, data storage, and media management.
+Future development plans include integrating AI features such as a chatbot for pet care FAQs and personalized recommendations for potential pet friends and events.